Air Canada

-Air Canada is the flag carrier and the largest airline of Canada, by size and passengers carried.
-Air Canada is headquartered in the borough of Saint-Laurent in the city of Montreal.
-The airline, founded in 1937, provides scheduled and charter air transport for passengers and cargo to 222 destinations worldwide.
-It operates major hubs at Montréal–Trudeau, Toronto–Pearson and Vancouver.
-Air Canada is a founding member of the Star Alliance.
+Air Canada is the flag carrier and the largest airline of Canada by fleet size and passengers carried.
+Headquartered in the borough of Saint-Laurent in Montreal, the airline was founded in 1937 and operates a fleet of 335 aircraft serving 208 destinations worldwide through its major hubs at Montréal–Trudeau, Toronto–Pearson and Vancouver.
+It is a founding member of Star Alliance.
+In 2025, the airline transported 45.3 million passengers.

-Canada's national airline originated from the Canadian federal government's 1936 creation of Trans-Canada Air Lines (TCA), which began operating its first transcontinental flight routes in 1938.
-In 1965, TCA was renamed Air Canada following government approval.
-After the deregulation of the Canadian airline market in the 1980s, the airline was privatized in 1988.
-On 4 January 2000, Air Canada took over its largest rival, Canadian Airlines.
-In 2003, the airline filed for bankruptcy protection and in the following year emerged and reorganized under the holding company ACE Aviation Holdings.
-In 2019, Air Canada flew 51.5 million passengers.
-In October 2021, the Government of Canada acquired 6.4% of Air Canada in return for financial support to mitigate the impacts from the COVID-19 pandemic.
+Canada's national airline traces its origins to the Canadian federal government's 1936 creation of Trans-Canada Air Lines (TCA), which launched its first transcontinental flight routes in 1938.
+TCA was renamed Air Canada in 1965 and was privatized in 1988 following the deregulation of the Canadian aviation market.
+In 2000, Air Canada acquired its largest rival, Canadian Airlines.
+The carrier filed for bankruptcy protection in 2003 and emerged from restructuring the following year.

-Air Canada has a fleet of Airbus A330, Boeing 777, and Boeing 787 Dreamliner wide-body aircraft for use on long-haul routes and uses the Airbus A320 family aircraft (including the A319, A320, and A321 variants), Boeing 737 MAX 8, and Airbus A220-300 aircraft on short-haul routes.
-The carrier's operating divisions include Air Canada Cargo, Air Canada Express, Air Canada Jetz (private jet charters), and Air Canada Rouge (leisure airline).
-Its subsidiary, Air Canada Vacations, provides vacation packages to over 90 destinations.
-Together with its regional partners, the airline operates on average more than 1,613 scheduled flights daily.
+Air Canada operates a mixed fleet of Airbus and Boeing wide-body aircraft on long-haul routes alongside narrow-body aircraft on short- and medium-haul services.
+Its divisions include Air Canada Cargo, Air Canada Express, Air Canada Jetz, and Air Canada Rouge, while subsidiary Air Canada Vacations offers vacation packages to more than 90 destinations.
+Together with its regional partners, the airline operates an average of more than 1,600 scheduled flights daily.